A Quantitative Comparison of Centralised and Distributed Reinforcement Learning-Based Control for Soft Robotic Arms: Simulation Setup

-All experiments were conducted in PyElastica, which implements the Cosserat-rod theory to simulate the continuous mechanics of the soft arm.
+All simulations were conducted in PyElastica, which implements the Cosserat-rod theory to simulate the continuous mechanics of the soft arm.
 The simulator was wrapped in an OpenAI Gym interface to enable on-policy rollouts and parallel evaluation under identical control and training conditions \cite{b35}.
 The soft arm modelled as a single elastic Cosserat rod is discretised into $n$ sections and actuated at $n$ forcing points in the soft arm.
-The number of controlled sections was systematically varied as \( N \in \{2,3,4,6,8,12\} \).
 Episodes run in a 12-element rod environment with \texttt{control\_dt} \(=2\times 10^{-3}\,\mathrm{s}\), \texttt{max\_force} \(=15\,\mathrm{N}\), and \texttt{success\_radius} \(=0.03\,\mathrm{m}\).